 Industry Analysis & Industry Trends

 The industry will begin a modest revival as it aims to shake off the losses sustained from the BP oil spill and move toward recovery.
-Seafood demand will be heightened as consumers become more health conscious and consume more fish as a result.
+Seafood demand will be heightened as consumers become more health conscious and thus consume more fish.
 Moreover, the improved economic conditions will cause disposable income levels to improve, fueling industry revenue.
 However, fish and seafood wholesalers will face rising competition from other industries and contend with the growing practice of wholesale bypass... purchase to read more

 Industry Report - Industry Investment Chapter

 In the traditional-services economy, wholesalers generally look to technology to achieve growth.
 As a result, the use of capital in the industry has been increasing through automated inventory-management computers and software that replace human labor... purchase to read more